Codimension one foliations calibrated by non-degenerate closed 2-forms: Appendix: Legendrian surgery, open book decompositions and generalized Dehn surgery

-\begin{theorem}\cite{Gi02,GM02} For every exact contact manifold $(M,\xi)$ and any contact form representing $\alpha$, there exist an open book $(K,\theta)$ supporting $\xi$ such that $\alpha$ is adapted to it. \end{theorem}
+The previous characterization becomes very important in light of the following theorem: \begin{theorem}\cite{Gi02,GM02} For every exact contact manifold $(M,\xi)$ and any contact form defining $\alpha$, there exist an open book decomposition $(K,\theta)$ supporting $\xi$ such that $\alpha$ is adapted to it. \end{theorem}

-What is more important Giroux and Mohsen announce that for a fixed contact structure, any two compatible open book of certain class (those coming from approximately holomorphic geometry constructions) are related by an operation called positive stabilization.

-Other result announced in \cite{GM02} and which has to do with fillability of contact structures is the following: let $(M,\alpha)$ so that the contact form is adapted to the open book $(K,\theta)$, and let $L$ be a parametrized legendrian sphere which is contained in a leaf (and hence it becomes lagrangian for the symplectic structure $d\alpha$ in the leaf).
-Let $(M^{L},\alpha^{L})$ be the result of performing legendrian contact surgery along $L$ \cite{We91}.
+Let $\alpha$ be a contact form on $M$ adapted to the open book decomposition $(K,\theta)$ and let $L$ be a parametrized Legendrian sphere which is contained in a fiber of $\theta$, and hence it becomes Lagrangian for the symplectic structure $d\alpha$ on the fiber.